abhinav4848/Obsidian-Medicine/cancer- cholangiocarcinoma.md

 - RUQ pain: Persistent biliary colic symptoms
 - Weight loss/Anorexia.

-[[hepatobiliary diseases|RUQ pain]] differentiates Cholangiocarcinoma from [[cancer- pancreas|pancreatic cancer]] as their LFT is similar.
+[[abdominal pain|RUQ pain]] differentiates Cholangiocarcinoma from [[cancer- pancreas|pancreatic cancer]] as their LFT is similar.
 Painless jaundice is a classical presentation of pancreatic cancer.

 ## Associated findings
 - Palpable mass in the RUQ (Courvoisier sign) #named